Data Provenance

 WAQI (Live).
 “World Air Quality Index.”

-Real-time AQI sub-indices; reverse-converted to µg/m³ via EPA breakpoints -
+Secondary fallback; AQI sub-indices reverse-converted to µg/m³ via EPA breakpoints -

 19.